maxcoldrick/foodapi/README.md

 # FoodAPI

-Containerised (Docker) implementation of an API (ruby) to a PostgreSQL db.
+Containerised (Docker) implementation of an API (ruby) to a PostgreSQL db, with a component to fill the database with entries via POST to the API (Java - /databaseFillerUpper).

 ## Usage
 Should be as simple as: `docker-compose up`
+This will start three containers:
+- The API
+- The Database
+- The databaseFillerUpper

 ### Example node
 ```